 Was the ball too high on the tee?

-Sky shots occur most often from the teeing ground, while the ball sits on top of a tee.
 Therefore, the first place to look at is the height of the tee itself.
-Indeed, it is more than likely that sky shots produced from the teeing ground came as a result of a ball that was sitting too high on a tee.
+It is more than likely that sky shots produced from the teeing ground came as a result of a ball that was sitting too high on a tee.